iiAku/kolibri-frontend/documentation/private/general/intro.md

 All units in the Kolibri system are expressed in units of 10^-18.
 For instance, `123` is `0.000000000000000123`.

 The `token` contract is an [FA 1.2](https://gitlab.com/tzip/tzip/blob/master/proposals/tzip-7/tzip-7.md) specified with `10^-18` decimals (similar to a Wei unit within Ethereum).
-The symbol for the token is `KUSD`. `KUSD` is soft pegged to the USD, and maintains its peg by using CDPs to attempt to balance the price to $1.
+The symbol for the token is `kUSD`. `kUSD` is soft pegged to the USD, and maintains its peg by using CDPs to attempt to balance the price to $1.

 ### Overview

-Kolibri uses CDPs (referred to as an `Oven`) to collateralize a soft pegged USD-stable value asset, `KUSD`.
+Kolibri uses CDPs (referred to as an `Oven`) to collateralize a soft pegged USD-stable value asset, `kUSD`.

 Each `Oven` has four functions:
 - `Deposit`: Place `XTZ` into the `Oven`
 - `Withdraw`: Remove `XTZ` from the `Oven`
-- `Borrow`: Borrow `KUSD` against the `Oven` using XTZ as collateral
+- `Borrow`: Borrow `kUSD` against the `Oven` using XTZ as collateral
-- `Repay`: Repay `KUSD` that was borrowed against the `Oven`.
+- `Repay`: Repay `kUSD` that was borrowed against the `Oven`.

 ### Stability Fee

-A stability fee is applied to borrowed `KUSD`.
-It is accrued in terms of `KUSD`.
-It is percentage based fee applied to all outstanding `KUSD` (borrowed `KUSD` + stability fee).
+A stability fee is applied to borrowed `kUSD`.
+It is accrued in terms of `kUSD`.
+It is percentage based fee applied to all outstanding `kUSD` (borrowed `kUSD` + stability fee).
 Interest is assessed every minute (about every block on the Tezos chain).
-The stability fee is adjusted via governance to increase or decrease the incentives to borrow or repay `KUSD` if the asset loses a peg.
+The stability fee is adjusted via governance to increase or decrease the incentives to borrow or repay `kUSD` if the asset loses a peg.

 Negative stability fees are not supported in Kolibri but may be added in the future via a contract upgrade.